“. . . here stands a rugged, beautiful continuum of rocks,

 The Trail begins to travel through a woodland belt and across farmland before heading northward along the ancient shores of Lake Iroquois.

-Apart from the Bruce Trail, there are several side trails which are worth exploring;
+Apart from the main trail, there are several side trails which are worth exploring.
+Niagara Side Trails